+2.2.10 Unsafe Load Distribution

-2.2.10 UNSAFE LOAD DISTRIBUTION ^ WARNING Improper front/rear load distribution can lead to an unstable trailer or poor tow vehicle handling.
+Improper front / rear load distribution can lead to an unstable trailer or poor tow vehicle handling.
 Poor trailer stability results from tongue weights that are too low, and poor tow vehicle stability results from tongue weights that are too high.

+Refer to the "Loading And Unloading" section for more information.

+In the following table, the second column shows the rule of thumb percentage of total weight of the trailer plus its cargo (Gross Trailer Weight, or "GTW") that should appear on the tongue of the trailer.
+For example, a large trailer with a loaded weight of 6,000 pounds, should have 10-15% of 6,000 pounds (600-900 lbs.) on the hitch.

+Tongue Weight as a Percentage of Loaded Trailer Weight

+Type of Hitch Percentage

+10-15% for large trailers

+Ring & Pintle 6-10% for small trailers

+The numbers quoted are for example purposes only and should be tailored to the specific trailer.

+For questions regarding the actual percent of tongue weight for the trailer, check with the manufacturer for specifics.

+After loading, be sure to check that none of the axles are overloaded.

+Uneven left / right load distribution can cause tire, wheel, axle or structural failure.

+Be sure your trailer is evenly loaded left / right.
+Towing stability also depends on keeping the center of gravity as low as possible.

 Improper tongue weight (load distribution) can result in loss of control of the trailer, leading to death or serious injury.
-Refer to the "Loading And Unloading" section for more information.

 Make certain that tongue weight is within the allowable range.

-The rule of thumb is that 20-25% percentage of total weight of the trailer plus its cargo (Gross Trailer Weight, or "GTW") that should be on the tongue of the trailer.
-Be sure to: Distribute the load evenly, right and left.
-Keep the center of gravity low.
-Distribute the load front-to-rear to provide For example, a gooseneck trailer with a loaded weight of 6,000 pounds, should have 20-25% of 6,000 pounds (1200-1500 lbs.) on the hitch. proper tongue weight.
-Load must be evenly distributed The numbers quoted are for example purposes only and should be tailored to the specific trailer. throughout the trailer.
-2.2.11 Shifting Cargo For questions regarding the actual percent of tongue weight for the trailer, check with the manufacturer for specifics.
+Be sure to:

+- Distribute the load evenly, right and left. - Keep the center of gravity low. - Distribute the load front-to-rear to provide proper tongue weight (see chart).

+2.2.11 SHIFTING CARGO

 Since the trailer "ride" can be bumpy and rough, you must secure the cargo so that it does not shift while the trailer is being towed.
-The trailer will have the proper weight distribution if ^ the load is evenly distributed.
-After loading, be sure to ^ WARNING check that none of the axles are overloaded. check that none of the axles are overloaded.
-Uneven left/right load distribution can cause tire, wheel, axle or structural failure.

 A shifting load can result in failure, or to loss of control of the trailer, and can lead to death or serious injury.
-Uneven left/right load distribution can cause tire, wheel, A shifting load can result in failure, or to loss of control of the trailer, and can lead Uneven left/right load distribution can cause tire, wheel, axle or structural failure.
-Be sure your trailer is evenly loaded left / right.
-Towing stability also depends on keeping the center of gravity A shifting load can result in failure, or to loss of control of the trailer, and can lead to death or serious injury.
-You must tie down all loads with proper sized fasteners, chains, straps, etc. to prevent the load from shifting while Uneven left/right load distribution can cause tire, wheel, axle or structural failure.
-Be sure your trailer is evenly loaded left / right.
-Towing stability also depends on keeping the center of gravity A shifting load can result in failure, or to loss of control of the trailer, and can lead to death or serious injury.

 You must tie down all loads with proper sized fasteners, chains, straps, etc. to prevent the load from shifting while towing.

-2.2.12 INAPPROPRIATE CARGO The trailer may be designed for specific cargo.
+2.2.12 INAPPROPRIATE CARGO

+The trailer may be designed for specific cargo.
 If your trailer is designed for specific cargo, only carry that cargo in the trailer.
-A trailer must not be used to carry Uneven left/right load distribution can cause tire, wheel, axle or structural failure.
-Be sure your trailer is evenly loaded left / right.
-Towing stability also depends on keeping the center of gravity A shifting load can result in failure, or to loss of control of the trailer, and can lead to death or serious injury.
-You must tie down all loads with proper sized fasteners, chains, straps, etc. to prevent the load from shifting while towing.
-2.2.12 INAPPROPRIATE CARGO The trailer may be designed for specific cargo.
-If your trailer is designed for specific cargo, only carry that cargo in the trailer.
-A trailer must not be used to carry certain items, such as people, containers of hazardous Uneven left/right load distribution can cause tire, wheel, axle or structural failure.
-Be sure your trailer is evenly loaded left / right.
-Towing stability also depends on keeping the center of gravity A shifting load can result in failure, or to loss of control of the trailer, and can lead to death or serious injury.
-You must tie down all loads with proper sized fasteners, chains, straps, etc. to prevent the load from shifting while towing.
-2.2.12 INAPPROPRIATE CARGO The trailer may be designed for specific cargo.
-If your trailer is designed for specific cargo, only carry that cargo in the trailer.
 A trailer must not be used to carry certain items, such as people, containers of hazardous substances or containers of flammable substances.

+Do not transport people on your trailer.
+Besides putting their lives at risk, the transport of people on a trailer is illegal.

-Do not transport flammable, explosive, poisonous or other dangerous materials in your trailer.
+Do not transport flammable, explosive, poisonous or other dangerous materials on your trailer.